IBM-Cloud/idemix-issuer-verifier/README.md

 All credential specifications and issuer parameters (only the public key) are visible to the other applications that use Identity Mixer Experimental Service.
 1. You can always see this file when selecting the service from the dashboard.
 The details on how to use this JSON file are described in Step #7 from Section III below.

-### Step-by-step instructions on how to setup a Verifier:
+### Verifier service configuration:

-1. From the IBM Bluemix Dashboard, locate and click your Bluemix Node.js™ application to which you bound the Identity Mixer service.
+1. From the IBM Bluemix Dashboard, locate and click your newly created Bluemix Node.js™ application to which you bound the Identity Mixer services.
 1. Within the Services section of the your application, click its Identity Mixer issuer service.
 The Identity Mixer Setup Console will be loaded:
 ![](images/start_page.jpg)
 1. Choose the VERIFIER role and press START SETUP.